Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 ## Notes to self

-* Shape differences is what drives our analysis -- need to hammer home this point

 * Can the default value of n = 1000 sampled points for nuclear images be changed?

-We then used the Kabsch algorithm to compute a distance between two points so that  identify the rotation of one of the two protein structure that

 [^apes]: Your author has not either.